swishs-client-mod-plugins/aliucord-plugins/README.md

 You can find plugin builds in the `builds` branch.

 ### AccountSwitcher
-Lets you add and remove tokens with chat commands and easily log into them.
+Lets you switch accounts easily with chat commands.

 ### NSFWGateBypass
-Bypasses the NSFW gate that discord shows when you try to open an NSFW channel if you stupidly input your real age into discord.
+Bypasses the NSFW gate that discord shows when you try to open an NSFW channel and your age is set under 18.